jeff-soriano/jeff-soriano/README.md

 ### Wasup! 👋

-I'm looking to become the strongest frontend developer I can be.
+Always improving.
 Watch this space!

 - 🔭 I’m currently working on developing a DnD spell recommender using React, TailwindCSS and GraphQL
 - 🌱 I’m currently learning NextJS